Chickens and Heat Distress, What to Do

 When Should you Supplement your Flock with Electrolytes?

-In the heat of summer there’s warning signs when chickens are suffering from heat distress.
-Once you recognize these signs, consider them as reason to add electrolytes.
-Electrolytes are available in feed stores who carry retail poultry products, even Amazon will have it.
-You’ll find easy to follow instruction on the back label informing you how much to put in their drinking water.
-Simple!
+In the heat of summer, there are warning signs when chickens are suffering from heat distress.
+Once you recognize these signs, consider them as a reason to add electrolytes.
+Electrolytes are available in feed stores that carry retail poultry products, even Amazon will have it.
+You’ll find easy-to-follow instructions on the back label informing you how much to put in their drinking water.

 Warning Signs Heat Distress

-• Holding their wings away from their body
+Panting, holding their wings away from their body.

 Signs of Heat Stress | What to Do

 Much more dangerous is Heat Stress.
-Below are the signs your chickens are in great danger and could possibly even die if you don’t act quick.
+Below are the signs your chickens are in great danger and could even die if you don’t act quickly.

 More Information…